eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-apis.md

 ---
-title: Which API to use?
+title: APIs
 keywords: API, HTTP, REST, websocket
 tags: [model]
-permalink: basic-whichapi.html
+permalink: basic-apis.html
 ---

 Ditto provides 2 ways to interact with:

-* A REST-like HTTP API with a sophisticated resource layout, that allows to create, read, update and delete Things and the Thing's data.
+* A [REST-like HTTP API](httpapi-overview.html) with a sophisticated resource layout, that allows to create, read, update and delete Things and the Thing's data.
-* A JSON based WebSocket protocol.
+* A JSON based [WebSocket API](protocol-bindings-websocket.html) implementing the [Ditto Protocol](protocol-overview.html).

-## HTTP API or JSON based WebSocket protocol?
+## HTTP API or WebSocket?

 The 2 ways are **nearly equally powerful** and allow the same operations to work with the Thing's data, send messages to Things and receive messages from Things.

 * The lightweight REST-like HTTP API can be used
     * on less powerful devices lacking a Java runtime or supporting other (scripting) languages like JavaScript, Python, C/C++,
     * and for developing Web-based user interfaces.
-* The plain WebSocket channel proves useful for
+* The WebSocket API proves useful for
     * gathering data streams from devices or massive data from another message broker
     * real-time device monitoring,
     * event-driven Web applications,